PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part8.md

 # The Solution: A Background Thread

-Now, if our database has latency and blocks so that we can't access it on the FXAT then the only solution is to do the access on some other thread.
+Now, if our database has latency and blocks, meaning that we can't access it on the FXAT, then the correct solution is to do the access on some other thread.
 This is usually referred to as a "background thread", because it runs in the background while the FXAT keeps doing its thing.

 JavaFX has a tool just for doing this.
-It's called Task.
+It's called `Task`.
 So that's what we're going to use.

-In MVC-I, the Controller is responsible for controlling threads.
-So that's where we are going to implement our Task:
+In MVCI, the Controller is responsible for controlling threads.
+So that's where we are going to implement our `Task`:

 ``` java
 public class CustomerController {